Cartus/AMR-Parser/README.md

 ./preprocess_17.sh
 ```

 Aftering running the script, you can find preprocessed AMR files under the amr/tmp_amr folder, which contains train, dev and test three folders.
-Before using our Hybrid Aligner, we need the output files of JAMR aligner (https://github.com/jflanigan/jamr).
+Before using our Hybrid Aligner, we need the output files of [JAMR aligner] (https://github.com/jflanigan/jamr).

-After install the JAMR aligner, you can get the aligned train file simply by using :
+You can get the aligned train file simply by using the JAMR aligner:
 ```
 . scripts/config.sh
 scripts/ALIGN.sh < amr.txt > train.txt